jewelsofthought/neshama/site/posts/tol/old/network_examples.md

 <div class="note">
 NOTE: Sanctions generally do not affect the country (countries) imposing the sanctions.
 And most times if there is something that one of the sanctioning countries, they will break the sanctions overtly or covertly.

 NOTE: Boycotts are better, because they are more personal.
 Through boycotts, once the critical mass is reached, we will be able to effect much change very quickly.
-As the call to arms has stated, “We vote with our dollars”.
+As the call to arms has stated, "We vote with our dollars".
 Meaning by the purchasing choices we make, we can affect the suppliers who are driven purely by the profit motive.

 </div>